CatelloTheDataProjectManager/The-Weather-Today-In-Paris/README.md

 ## Data Cleaning and Normalization
 The retrieved JSON data is normalized into a pandas DataFrame for easy analysis.
 The project focuses on cleaning and structuring the data for better readability and understanding.
 Date and temperature values are converted to appropriate formats.

+###### (In this notebook, we explore techniques for handling nested JSON structures.But for a deeper dive into this topic, you can find additional details in the [Earthquake-Coordinates Project](https://github.com/CatelloTheDataProjectManager/Earthquake-Coordinates/blob/main/README.md)).

 ## Data Visualization
 The final step involves visualizing key weather parameters such as temperature, feels-like temperature, minimum temperature, and maximum temperature.
 A bar chart is created using Seaborn and Matplotlib to present a clear overview of the day's weather in Paris.